An honest conversation about your child's phone access and your responsibilities.

 Support

-Please ensure that you are aware of the school policies regarding Mobile Devise use and support materials issued.
+Please ensure that you are aware of the school policies regarding Mobile Device use and support materials issued.

 Mr Seargent